 - The baby has long, deep stretches of sleep.

 - When they are awake, they are more alert.

 - They gain weight better and faster because they don't have to use their energy to try to keep warm.

 - They also have better control of body temperature.

-- It has been proven that a mother is better able to control her baby's temperature than a servo-controlled incubator.
+- It has been proven that a mother can control her baby's temperature better than a servo-controlled incubator.
 Which leads to lower chances of cold stress (hypothermia)

 - These babies cry significantly less and have much lower stress levels.

 - There is less chance of infection.
 This is by far one of the main kangaroo care benefits in both poor and wealthy countries alike.